m90/frederikring.com/content/pages/index.md

 save_as: index.html

 Noone should waste time on guessing, so I write boring code and create exciting documentation for your projects.
-[Get in touch](mailto:frederik.ring@posteo.de) if this sounds like what you or your organization need right now.
+[Get in touch](mailto:frederik.ring@posteo.de) if this sounds like what you or your organization need right now, or check out my [work experience](/experience/).

 ---